 A mail merge can help you share your Google Form with more people

-Now we know how to send a Google Form embedded in an email but can you embed Google Forms in emails then send them to a large number of people like an email marketing list?
+Now we know how to embed a Google Form in an email but can you embed Google Forms in emails then send them to a large number of people like an email marketing list?
 Of course, you can.

 If you want to send out mass emails with your embedded Google Form, then you'll want to check out a mail merge like YAMM.